-The characters who live or find themselves near the volcano are commonly alone, or with a single companion.
-In most cases, they face the unrest and the eruption without the support of a wide community.
-The protagonists are mostly well aware of the impending danger, and discuss their options and fears with friends or neighbours.
-The stories provide a very realistic picture of people's behaviours, highlighting well known issues, such as warning signs or alerts that are met with disbelief and lack of action.
-The stories also capture both the fascination and the fear for the natural phenomenon, as major drivers for people's actions.
-While most run or seek shelter, some are paralyzed by fear and a few reckless are rather attracted than scared by the volcanic activity.
+The characters who live or find themselves near the volcano are commonly alone or with a single companion.
+In most cases, they face the unrest and the eruption without the support of a wider community.
+The protagonists are mostly well aware of the impending danger and discuss their options and fears with friends or neighbours.
+The stories provide a very realistic picture of people's behaviour, highlighting well-known issues, such as warning signs or alerts that are met with disbelief and lack of action.
+The stories also capture both the fascination and the fear of the natural phenomenon as being major drivers for people's actions.
+While most run or seek shelter, some are paralysed by fear, and a few reckless characters are attracted to rather than scared by the volcanic activity.
 The struggle to decide whether or not to leave is also present.
-The need to move somewhere else to be safe
+The need to move somewhere else to be safe is a recurrent concept, likely reflecting some knowledge of the emergency plans for the Neapolitan area.
+However, leaving is always depicted as a personal decision that not everybody is willing to make.

-- is a recurrent concept, likely reflecting some knowledge of the emergency plans for the Neapolitan area.
-However, leaving is - always depicted as a personal decision that not everybody is willing to make. - 53 Moving away from the volcano as a safety measure is described with different nuances in different geographic areas: kids - 54 living far away from actual volcanoes may describe the departure with relief, as a permanent solution to the problem with no - apparent drawbacks; kids from the Neapolitan area, on the other hand, seem to be sorely aware of the many difficulties - associated with leaving, and often describe the characters as sad, lonely and homesick. - A good perception of the complexity of life on an active volcanic system also emerges in a couple of stories from Stromboli, - 58 where people's concerns are mentioned as well as the necessity to leave to be safer elsewhere.
-One story addresses the very - different perceptions that different people may have of the same phenomenon, ranging from admiration to fear. - 60 In general, the departure is not a planned evacuation, organized and carried out before the eruption, but rather an escape from - 61 the ongoing phenomenon.
-In several cases, it takes place after the eruption ended, not as a defensive measure but because - houses are damaged, as it happens in case of earthquakes.
-In the (rare) description of rescue teams, they also intervene in the - aftermath of the eruption.
-In a seismic country like Italy, images of rescue teams at work after major seismic events is - unfortunately a rather common sight that easily entered the mental model of the kids. - An organized approach to hazard assessment and mitigation is missing.
-There are no monitoring networks to capture signals, - 66 nor experts capable of interpreting them.
-If scientists are at the scene, they mostly acknowledge the ongoing activity, without - 67 providing further information, or useful advice.
-Public authorities are rarely mentioned (less than 5% of the stories), and there - 68 is no coordinated, public response to the change in the volcano's state of activity.
-Most of the characters face the impending - danger on their own and if action is taken to lower the risk, it mostly happens thanks to individual initiative. - 70 In a small fraction of stories (approximately 10%), the aftermath of the eruption is characterized by reconstruction that sees a - full involvement of the entire community.
+Moving away from the volcano as a safety measure is described with different nuances in different geographic areas.
+Kids living far away from actual volcanoes may describe the departure with relief, as a permanent solution to the problem with no apparent drawbacks; kids from the Neapolitan area, on the other hand, seem to be sorely aware of the many difficulties associated with leaving and often describe the characters as sad, lonely, and homesick.

+A good perception of the complexity of life on an active volcanic system also emerges in a couple of stories from Stromboli, where people's concerns are mentioned in addition to the necessity to leave to be safer elsewhere.
+One story addresses the very different perceptions that different people may have of the same phenomenon, ranging from admiration to fear.

+In general, the departure is not a planned evacuation, organised and carried out before the eruption, but rather an escape from the ongoing phenomenon.
+In several cases, it takes place after the eruption ended, not as a defensive measure but because houses are damaged, as it happens in case of earthquakes.
+In the (rare) description of rescue teams, they also intervene in the aftermath of the eruption.
+In a seismic country like Italy, images of rescue teams at work after major seismic events is unfortunately a rather common sight that has easily entered the mental model of the kids.

+An organised approach to hazard assessment and mitigation is missing.
+There are neither monitoring networks to capture signals nor experts capable of interpreting them.
+If scientists are at the scene, they mostly acknowledge the ongoing activity, without providing further information or useful advice.
+Public authorities are rarely mentioned (less than 5% of the stories), and there is no coordinated, public response to the change in the volcano's state of activity.
+Most of the characters face the impending danger on their own, and if action is taken to lower the risk, it mostly happens thanks to individual initiative.

+In a small fraction of stories (approximately 10%), the aftermath of the eruption is characterised by reconstruction that sees a full involvement of the entire community.